cyriux/Talks-History/drafts/SharperDomainModeling.md

 # Learn hands-on with Cyrille the delicate art of designing sharp domain models.

-Learn in practice how to make your models smarter, how to raise the declarativeness level of your code and how to make it more composable, using proven modeling patterns byeond the DDD book.
+Learn in practice how to make sharper models, smarter, how to raise the declarativeness level of your code and how to make it more composable, using proven modeling patterns beyond the DDD book.
 You'll work on examples, and we'll cover proven patterns beyond the DDD books.

 This training covers and exclusive training created by Cyrille Martraire, building on DDD and extending it with additional modeling guidance.
 It's targeted at developers involved in business domain modeling, to help craft sharper domain models that bring competitive advantage.